erengy/anitomy/README.md

     Spice and Wolf 2

 Is this the 2nd episode of `Spice and Wolf`, or a batch release of `Spice and Wolf 2`?
-Without an extension, there's no way to know.
+Without a file extension, there's no way to know.
 It's up to you consider both cases.

 ## Suggestions to fansub groups